ioccc-src/winner/2018/mills/README.md

 with `stty -lcase` because otherwise everything will be IN ALL CAPS.

-Again, if you failed typing seven characters without making a mistake, you may need to use Control-E to quit the simulation.
+Again, if you failed typing seven characters without making a mistake, you may need to use Control-E to quit the emulation.

 Assuming you're more careful than that, we can try a few commands: